anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 If satellites are:

-- Widely separated across the sky → strong geometric constraints
+- Widely separated across the sky → Strong geometric diversity → Better positioning accuracy

-- Clustered in one region → weak constraints
+- Clustered in one region → Weak geometric diversity → Poor positioning accuracy

 This effect is quantified as **Geometric Dilution of Precision (GDOP)**.